Responsible Lending and Marketing

 - Dispute incomplete or inaccurate information in their file, whereas consumer reporting agencies must correct or delete such information;

 - Receive one free disclosure every 12 months upon request from each nationwide credit bureau and from nationwide specialty consumer reporting agencies;

 - Request a credit score from consumer reporting agencies for a fee;

 - Limit access to their file to people with a valid need for access; and

 - Limit unsolicited offers of credit and be given opt out rights of such communications.

 Debt Collection Practices

 LoanStart.com supports all provisions of the Fair Debt Collection Practices Act (FDCPA), which is enforced by the Federal Trade Commission (FTC).
-We are not a lender and we do not fund loans, therefore we do not engage in debt collection practices.
+The FDCPA prohibits collectors and collection attorneys from using undue harassment and other unethical practices when collecting debt.
+While the FDCPA does not apply to first party creditors, certain states have enacted laws similar to the FDCPA that do in fact apply to first party creditors.
+Some of our lenders are state-licensed and collect their own debts, and are not subject to the FDCPA.
+These lenders are instead subject to certain state lending and debt collection laws.
+LoanStart.com is not a lender and does not fund loans, therefore LoanStart.com does not engage in debt collection practices.
 However, we consistently undertake to work only with reputable lenders that abide by fair debt collection guidelines.
 These include without limitation:

 - Not contacting consumers via phone before 8:00 am or after 9:00 pm;